Loading…

 If you're replacing an existing hardwired alarm, the replacement must also be hardwired.
 That's a specific provision in the Act and requires a licensed electrician.

-For homes that currently have battery-operated alarms, or need alarms in newly required locations (like bedrooms), sealed 10-year wireless units are fully compliant.
+For homes that currently have battery-operated alarms, or need alarms in newly required locations (like bedrooms), sealed 10-year wireless units are allowed when they meet the required standard and interconnect with the other required alarms.

 If You Don't Comply